 Some men completely overlook how important shoes are to one’s total appearance.
 If you are dressed otherwise pretty well but your shoes are old and worn out, it really stands out.
 Invest in quality shoes to ensure longevity.
 If quality shoes are cared for properly these can last for years, thereby ensuing return on investment in the long run.

 Wearing The Wrong Socks

 Don’t just throw on whatever pair of old socks you’d normally wear to the gym with dress shoes.
-Take into account the outfit as a whole, from the cut of your trousers to the colour combination of your outfit and then match you socks accordingly – if in doubt a plain black pair is usually fail-safe.
-This is something that should go without saying, but do not wear mismatched socks, under no circumstances should this be allowed.
-Also don’t be afraid to show some personality with your sock choice, we love to add some flare to an outfit by showing a peak of colour or pattern with the likes of these corgi pattern socks.
+Take into account the outfit as a whole.
+From the cut of your trousers to the colour combination of your outfit and then match you socks accordingly.
+If in doubt a plain black pair is usually fail-safe.
+This is something that should go without saying, but do not wear mismatched socks.
+Also don’t be afraid to show some personality with your sock choice.
+We love to add some flare to an outfit by showing a peak of colour or pattern with the likes of these corgi pattern socks.
 In some cases you can forgo socks altogether, loafers with the right outfit looks great with bare ankles.

 We hope that this guide has shed some light on these 5 common mistakes that men make when it comes to footwear and how to fix them.
 Admittedly, this is just the tip of the ice-berg when it comes to footwear faux pas.
-Make sure you don’t fall victim to any fashion mistakes by following our style guides – Like us on Facebook and follow us on Twitter to make sure you keep up to date with all of our fashion advice and inspiration.
+Make sure you don’t fall victim to any fashion mistakes by following our style guides.